Logo Icon

 1. Provisions of the Reserve Bank of India Act: The Negotiable Instruments Act operates subject to the provisions of Sections 31 and 32 of the Reserve Bank of India Act, 1934.

 2. Section 31 of the RBI Act: Section 31 of the Reserve Bank of India Act restricts the drawing, accepting, making, or issuing of bills of exchange, hundis, promissory notes, or engagements for payment of money payable to the bearer on demand.
-This means that, apart from the Reserve Bank of India or as expressly authorized by the Central Government, no person in India can engage in these activities.
+This means that no person in India can engage in these activities except the Reserve Bank of India or as expressly authorized by the Central Government.

 3. Section 32 of the RBI Act: Section 32 of the Reserve Bank of India Act specifies that the issuance of bills or notes by unauthorized parties is punishable by a fine that may extend up to the amount of the instrument.
 This is to ensure that the issuance of such financial instruments is regulated and controlled.